 A few years from now, the world will be wondering how certain firms were poised to seize the opportunity in the Americas so quickly and easily.
 Will you be one of those companies?
 The answer is "yes" if you have the foresight to become a member of COTA today.
 Its easy.

-President and CEO, Chamber of the Americas
+Chairman and CEO, Chamber of the Americas

-As president and CEO of the Chamber of the Americas, Denver, Colorado, Gil Cisneros is responsible for day-to-day operations.
+As Chairman and CEO of the Chamber of the Americas, Denver, Colorado, Gil Cisneros is responsible for day-to-day operations.
 He is also President of the Chamber of the Americas Foundation.
 Gil co-founded the Chamber of the Americas in 2001.
 In 1993, he co-founded the U.S.-Mexico Chamber of Commerce, Rocky Mountain Region, and was first president and then executive director until April 30, 2001.
 As president of Grupo Cisneros Internacional, Denver, Colorado, an international consulting firm, Cisneros helps U.S. companies develop Latin American markets.
 With his broad range of contacts on both continents, he is also able to assist foreign firms wanting to export to the United States.

 In August of 2002, Hispanic Magazine recognized Gil with the 2002 Hispanic Achievement Award, “U.S.-Latin American Friendship Award.”
 The Mexican Government honored him as Businessman of the Year for the Rocky Mountain Region, 2000.
 In 1991, Hispanic Business Magazine honored Gil as one of the most influential Hispanics in the United States.
 In 2007, the Institute of International Education presented Gil with “Global Colorado Award.”
 Prior to his position with the U.S.-Mexico Chamber, he enjoyed a seven-year term as regional administrator, United States Small Business Administration, Rocky Mountain Region, serving both presidents Reagan and Bush 41.
 Previously, he was community relations field manager, Rocky Mountain States, Adolph Coors Company, Golden, Colorado, and executive director, Denver Minority Business Development Center.
 Gil also co-founded the Chicano Education Project in 1972 and was its co-director for 10 years.